avisoventures/avisoventures.github.io/content/posts/effective-company-wide-kpis.md

     liEmbed: urn:li:share:7323027984414560257
 ---
 # Five Attributes of Good Company-wide KPIs
-## They can be powerful motivators or demovitators if done incorrectly.
+## They can be powerful motivators or demotivators if done incorrectly.
 ---
 If you're planning to present company-wide all-employees KPIs, make sure they are: